-The bandits then made off with the shipment to keep a rendezvous at Folsom with Barter and Cyrus Skinner.
-However, George Skinner found it next to impossible to take the heavy gold shipment down the mountain passes without fresh mules.
-Soon, he split up the gold shipment burying half of it in the mountains.
+The bandits then made off with the shipment to keep a rendezvous with Barter and Cyrus Skinner at Folsom.
+However, George Skinner found it impossible to take the heavy gold shipment down the mountain passes without fresh mules.
+Soon, he split up the gold, burying half of it in the mountains.

-Making their way to Auburn, the outlaws were soon intercepted by a Wells Fargo posse and gunfight ensued.
-In the melee, George Skinner was killed and his confederates fled.
-The lawmen recovered $40,600 of the stolen loot and though they searched diligently, they failed to find the remaining $40,000.
+Making their way to Auburn, the outlaws were intercepted by a Wells Fargo posse, and a gunfight ensued.
+In the melee, George Skinner was killed, and his confederates fled.
+The lawmen recovered $40,600 of the stolen loot, and though they searched diligently, they failed to find the remaining $40,000.

 In the meantime, Rattlesnake Dick and Cy Skinner weren’t at the rendezvous point in Folsom, as they had just been jailed for stealing mules.
 When they were released, Barter immediately sought out George Skinner to obtain his share of the gold shipment, only to find that Skinner had been killed.
-Cy Skinner and Barter spent the next several weeks trying to find the buried gold before they finally gave up.
+Cy Skinner and Barter then spent the next several weeks finding the buried gold before they finally gave up.